AdiVaghasiya/Real-World-Path-Planning-and-Navigation-in-Urban-Environments/README.md

-# Real-World Path Planning (A* + OSM)
+## Real-World-Path-Planning-and-Navigation-in-Urban-Environments
+This project aims to solve a real-world engineering problem: finding the shortest and most efficient path between two locations in a city using real map data.
+Path planning and routing are fundamental challenges in robotics, transportation, logistics, and urban planning.
+Systems like Google Maps rely on solving these types of problems at scale.

-## Overview
+## Team Members:
-Starter project to compute shortest routes between two addresses using OpenStreetMap data and a custom A* implementation.
+Aditya Vaghasiya
+avaghasi1@stevens.edu

+Antony Langley
+alangley@stevens.edu

 ## Requirements